aws-amplify/docs/docs/start/getting-started/fragments/android/native_integrate.md

-Next you'll use the generated model to create, update, query, and delete data.
-In this section you'll initialize DataStore, and then manipulate Todo items.
+Next you'll use the generated model to read and write data.
+In this section you'll initialize DataStore, and create and query for Todo items.

 ## Configure Amplify and DataStore